Parent article: The Routing

 Controlling SMD Pad Entries

 The SMD To Corner and SMD Entry design rules can impact the routing process.
 You will need to set up the necessary design rules before starting the routing process so that you can control how tracks enter and exit an SMD pad.
-Open the PCB Rules and Constraints Editor dialog (click Design » Rules from the main menus), select SMD To Corner and/or SMD Entry under the SMT Design Rules and enter the required values.
+Open the PCB Rules and Constraints Editor dialog (click Design » Rules from the main menus) to create and configure these design rules.

 Automatically Changing the Routing Width As You Route